sharpstone/heroku-bouncer/README.md

 # Heroku Bouncer

 Heroku Bouncer is a Rack middleware (implemented in Sinatra) that requires Heroku OAuth on all requests.
+You can see a working sinatra app that uses [heroku-bouncer here](https://github.com/schneems/heroku-bouncer-demo).

 ## Use

-1. Create your OAuth client using `/auth/heroku/callback` as your callback endpoint:
+1. Create your OAuth client using `/auth/heroku/callback` as your callback endpoint.
+You will want to use `http://localhost:5000/auth/heroku/callback` for local testing.
+Or another url in production:

     ```sh
     heroku clients:register likeaboss https://likeaboss.herokuapp.com/auth/heroku/callback
     ```

-2. Set `HEROKU_OAUTH_ID` and `HEROKU_OAUTH_SECRET` in your environment.
+2. Set `HEROKU_OAUTH_ID` and `HEROKU_OAUTH_SECRET` in your environment
+   from the previous step.
 3. Set the `COOKIE_SECRET` environment variable to a long random string.
 Otherwise, the OAuth ID and secret are concatenated for use as a secret.
 4. Use the middleware:

     ```ruby